ICT safety is about being safe online.

 - If you ever get that ‘uh oh’ feeling, then turn off the monitor and tell a grown up they trust.

-- Online safety tips for Year One and Two pupils:
+Online safety tips for Key Stage 1 and 2:

 - Always ask a grown up before you use the internet